Code-Institute-Submissions/Skylights-MS1/README.md

 Displays errors when required fields have not been filled out.
 It also recognises if an invalid email address has been entered.

 <h2><strong>BUGS</strong></h2>

+Having used Bootstrap 5 for my project meant IE 11 or below would not be compatible.
+I wasn't too concerned by this, due to IE only having a <1.13% browser market share worldwide.
+Even Microsoft's own Microsoft Teams web application does not support IE11 as of November 2020 and Microsoft 365 to follow in August 2021.

-All bugs that were found throughout this project were mainly mistyped elements or missing closing element tags.
+Most otherbugs that were found throughout this project were mainly mistyped elements or missing closing element tags.<br>
-HTML code ran through W3C HTML Validator and shows no errors.
+HTML code ran through W3C HTML Validator and shows no errors.<br>
 CSS code ran through W3C CSS Validator and shows no errors.
 <p>
 <a href="http://jigsaw.w3.org/css-validator/check/referer">